sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY total_papers DESC;
 ```

-Q. How many papers has each author written?
+### Q. How to count how many papers each author has written?

 **7. HAVING, GROUP BY Command**

+Explanation:
+This query groups papers by authors and counts their contributions.
+The HAVING clause filters out authors with zero papers.

 ```sql
 SELECT a.full_name AS author,